-I don’t know about you, but I just don’t have the time to make meals that take more than 20 minutes this month.
+I don’t know about you, but sometimes I just don’t have the time to make meals that take more than 20 minutes this month.
 There are just too many other things vying for our time and attention, and admittedly I’d much rather do some of them then stand by the stove slaving over a dinner my four-year-old may or may not eat.

 Fortunately, I have an arsenal of dishes designed for occasions like this.
 Each one is simple in execution and essentially seasonless, meaning the ingredients are easily found in my pantry, fridge and/or freezer.
 I also like to take a page out of my mother-in-law’s book and serve the same thing on the same night each week until we reach the holidays.
 You can be sure we’ll be eating Blackened Fish Tacos each Tuesday, and French Bread Pizzas next Monday night (and the one after that, too).